-Seventeen year old Rioja, this called for the decanter, I must admit I had a small issue with the cork coming apart but managed to get it out without to much hassle.
-In the decanter the colour was noticeably a deep garnet with brown tinges around the edge, showing it’s age.
-Straight away there were aroma’s of ripe cherry, sweet vanilla and tobacco filling the air.
-I decided to leave it for around 3 hours in which time the roast lamb was cooking.
+Seventeen-year-old Rioja, this called for the decanter, I must admit I had a small issue with the cork coming apart but managed to get it out without too much hassle.
+In the decanter the colour was noticeably a deep garnet with brown tinges around the edge, showing its age.
+Straight away there was aroma’s of ripe cherry, sweet vanilla and tobacco filling the air.
+I decided to leave it for around 3 hours at which time the roast lamb was cooking.

 I’ve got one 2007 Reserva under the old label left but do check out the Viña del Cura in the Tesco Finest Range, still a great Rioja.

 Viña del Cura Gran Reserva Tesco £11.50Like (0)